elvinaspredkelis/advent_of_code_2018/README.md

 # 🎅🏼 Advent of Code 2018
 Trying to go through the this year's advent of code by writing readable and understandable code.

 This is definitely not a repository where you can find a the _fastest_ or _shortest_ solutions.
-Everything over here is written in Ruby as well, so this is literally a relaxed attempt to enjoy coding.
+Everything over here is written in Ruby as well, so this is literally a relaxed attempt to enjoy some coding.

 ## Progress